liferay/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/01-creating-an-mvc-portlet/01-writing-controller-code.markdown

     </portlet:actionURL>

 The `<portlet:actionURL>` tag's `name` attribute maps the action URL to a controller action method named `doSomething`.
-Triggering an action URL (or render URL or resource URL) invokes the corresponding method in the controller.
+Triggering an action URL invokes the corresponding method in the controller.

 The controller's `doSomething` method referenced in this example can then get the `guestbookId` parameter value from the `ActionRequest`.